davidblakneymoore/A-Function-for-the-Relationship-Between-Wood-Temperature-and-Winter-Dormant-Season-Sap-Flow/README.md

 The `Slope_Interval` argument specifies, in radians, how gradually slopes (angles) should increase from `0` to `pi / 2`.
 Smaller `Slope_Interval` values will cause the function to take longer to run but will lead to more accurate critical values.
 This argument must be numeric, of length `1`, and between `0` and `pi / 2`.

 The `Horizontal_Axis_Intercept_Interval` argument specifies, in whatever units the predictor variable is in, how gradually the quadrants shift from right to left.
 Smaller `Horizontal_Axis_Intercept_Interval` values will cause the function to take longer to run but will lead to more accurate critical values.
 This argument must be numeric, of length `1`, and between `0` and the domain of the predictor variable.

+The `Vertical_Axis_Intercept_Interval` argument specifies, in whatever units the response variable is in, how gradually the quadrants shift from top to bottom.
+Smaller `Vertical_Axis_Intercept_Interval` values will cause the function to take longer to run but will lead to more accurate critical values.
+This argument must be numeric, of length `1`, and between `0` and the domain of the response variable.